maulishah/NLP-of-USA-Elections-2020-/README.md

 Exploratory data analysis: determine the political party of the given tweet and word clouds

-Model preparation: multiple classification algorithms for generic tweets (logistic regression, k-NN, Naive Bayes, SVM, decision trees, ensembles (RF, XGBoost)), where each tweet is considered either negative/positive.
+Model preparation: multiple classification algorithms for generic tweets (logistic regression, k-NN, Naive Bayes, SVM, decision trees), where each tweet is considered either negative/positive.

 Model Implementation: Implementing models on test data and best performing model used to predict the sentiment of US election tweets 2020.